Manitoba CAEC Test

 Get Your Diploma in 2 Months.

-Manitoba CAEC Test Fees
+Manitoba CAEC test fees

-The full CAEC exam in Manitoba costs $75, or $15 per subject test.
+The full CAEC test in Manitoba costs $75, or $15 per subject test.
 These fees are the same as those previously applied to GED testing and are non-refundable.
 Test-takers may sit for the exam up to three times per calendar year.

 • Be a Canadian citizen